ClojureBridgeLondon/workshop-content-gitbook/introduction.md

 ```

 > #### Hint::
-> Answers are added as fixed code blocks so the students dont accidentally change them and then get confused when the answer doesnt work.
+> Adding example answers as fixed code blocks prevents the students from accidentally change them and then getting confused when the answer doesnt work.

 <!--endsec-->